bthank/ABCRentalWebsite/README.md

  The ABC Rental Property Management Website Creation project was entailed the following user stories:

  User Stories:
-1. Create standard layout to be shared by most/all website pages
-2. Create common header for website pages to generate similar look and feel for all pages
-3. Create common footer for website page to generate similar look and feel for all pages
-4. Create landing page
-5. Create Login page that is available to everyone, whether logged in or not
-6. Create Registration page that is available to everyone, whether logged in or not
-7. Add Spring Security functionality for authentication and authorization
-8. Add login functionality to the login page
-9. Add registration functionality to the registration page
-10. Add logout button functionality that is available from each user page, which will return user to the landing page.
-11. Create About Us page
-12. Create Contact Us page
-13. Create Privacy Notice page
-14. Create Terms of Use page
-15. Add links for About Us, Contact Us, Privacy Notice and Terms of Use to common footer
-16. Create the database schema.
-17. Create User table
-18. Create Roles table
-19. Create User Roles table
-20. Create Admin Profile table
-21. Create Contractor Profile table
-22. Create Employee Profile table
-23. Create Renter Profile table
-24. Create Manager Profile table
-25. Create Owner Profile table
-26. Create Contact Info table
-27. Create Employer Info table
-28. Create Personal Info table
-29. Create Address table
-30. Create Country table
-31. Create States or Provinces table
-32. Create Rental Properties table
-33. Create Rental Payments table
-34. Create Rental Repairs table
-35. Create Rental Unit Amenities table
-36. Create Renter Portal page
-37. Create Contractor Portal page
-38. Create Employee Portal page
-39. Create Admin Portal page
-40. Create Manager Portal page
-41. Create Owner Portal page
-42. Add ability to display the corresponding portal type page for the type of user role that is logged in
-43. Add a popup message on the landing page that reminds the user to visit their portal page for important information
-44. Create Manage Profiles page and grant access to all logged in users<br>
-  a.
-Create subpage for Display functionality<br>
-  b.
-Create subpage for Add functionality<br>
-  c.
-Create subpage for Update functionality<br>
-  d.
-Create subpage for Delete functionality	<br>
-45. Create Manage Users page and grant access only to Admin users<br>
-  a.
-Create subpage for Display functionality<br>
-  b.
-Create subpage for Update User Access Level functionality<br>
-  c.
-Create subpage for Delete functionality	<br>
-46. Create Manage Rental Properties page and grant access to Admin and Manager users<br>
-  a.
-Create subpage for Display functionality<br>
-  b.
-Create subpage for Add functionality<br>
-  c.
-Create subpage for Update functionality<br>
-  d.
-Create subpage for Delete functionality	<br>
-47. Create Manage Rental Payments page and grant access to Admin, Manager and Employee users<br>
-  a.
-Create subpage for Display All Rental Payments functionality<br>
-  b.
-Create subpage for Display Specific Rental Payments functionality based on search criteria<br>
-  c.
-Create subpage for Add functionality<br>
-  d.
-Create subpage for Update functionality<br>
-  e.
-Create subpage for Delete functionality	<br>
-48. Create Manage Rental Repairs page and grant access to Admin, Manager and Employee users<br>
-  a.
-Create subpage for Display functionality<br>
-  b.
-Create subpage for Add functionality<br>
-  c.
-Create subpage for Update functionality<br>
-  d.
-Create subpage for Delete functionality	<br>
-  e.
-Grant access to the Add page to all users except contractors <br>
-49. Create Renter page option to allow downloading of renter lease agreement document
-50. Create Renter page option to allow downloading of renter parking agreement document
-51. Create Contractor page option to allow downloading of contractor agreement document
+1. As a property management company I would like to see a common layout for all website pages to give website users a consistent look and feel
+2. As a property management company I would like to see a common header for all website pages for a consistent look and feel throughout the website
+3. As a property management company I would like to see a common footer for all website pages for a consistent look and feel throughout the website
+4. As a user I would like to be greeted by a rental themed landing page
+5. As a property management company I would like to see a login box on the landing page that is accessible by everyone
+6. As a property management company I would like to have a registration button on the landing page that is accessible to everyone
+7. As a property management company I would like to see the website require login and authentication in order to access all pages except the landing page, registration page, About Us and Contact Us page
+8. As a property management company I would like to see a page available to everyone where they can register to gain login access to the website
+9. As a property management company I would like to see a logout button be available on every secured page which will log the user out and redirect them to the landing page
+10. As I user I would like to be able to view an About Us page that details information about the rental management company
+11. As a user I would like to see a Contact Us page which details information related to contacting the rental management company
+12. As a user I would like to see a Privacy Notice page that details privacy information related to the website
+13. As a user I would like to see a Terms of Use page that details website access and restriction information
+14. As a user I would like to see hyperlinks to the About Us, Contact Us, Privacy Notice and Terms of Use page in the website’s common footer
+15. As a property management company I would like newly registered users to be assigned a default role of Renter when they register for the website
+16. As a user I would like to be able to request the Admin to change my default role to 1 of 5 other roles: Contractor, Employee, Manager, Owner or Admin
+17. As a property management company I want Renter users to be able to add profile information applicable for Renter users
+18. As a property management company I want Contractor users to be able to add profile information applicable for Contractor users
+19. As a property management company I want Employee users to be able to add profile information applicable for Employee users
+20. As a property management company I want Manager users to be able to add profile information applicable for Manager users
+21. As a property management company I want Owner users to be able to add profile information applicable for Owner users
+22. As a property management company I want Admin users to be able to add profile information applicable for Admin users
+23. As a property management company I would like all users to enter a common set of contact information when creating their profile
+24. As a property management company I would like all users to enter a common set of employer information when creating their profile
+25. As a property management company I would like Renter users to enter a set of person details when creating their profile
+26. As a property management company I would like the profile contact information to include the individual’s address
+27. As a property management company I would like the profile employer information to include the employer’s address
+28. As a property management company I would like the Renter profile personal information to include an individual’s credit card billing address
+29. As a property management company I would like the user to have the ability to select the state for each address from a prepopulated list of US states
+30. As a property management company I want users to have the ability to display, add, update and delete Rental Property information stored in the database
+31. As a property management company I want users to have the ability to display, add, update and delete Rental Payment information stored in the database
+32. As a property management company I want users to have the ability to display, add, update and delete Rental Unit Amenity information stored in the database
+33. As a rental property management company I want Renter users to have their own Renter Portal page
+34. As a rental property management company I want Contractor users to have their own Contractor Portal page
+35. As a rental property management company I want Employee users to have their own Employee Portal page
+36. As a rental property management company I want Manager users to have their own Manager Portal page
+37. As a rental property management company I want Owner users to have their own Owner Portal page
+38. As a rental property management company I want Admin users to have their own Admin Portal page
+39. As a rental property management company I want the website to automatically make available the corresponding portal type page for the user role that is logged in
+40. As a rental property management company I want users to see a popup message on the home page that reminds the logged in user to visit their portal page for important information
+41. As a property management company, I want all logged in users to have access to a Manage Profiles page
+42. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them to Display their profile
+43. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Add a profile
+44. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Update their profile
+45. From Manage Profiles page I would like logged in users to be able to access a subpage that will allow them the ability to Update their profile
+46. As a property management company, I want Admin users to have access to an Administrator User Management page
+47. From the Administrator User Management I would like Admin users to be able to access a subpage that will allow them to Display all users
+48. From the Administrator User Management page I would like Admin users to be able to access a subpage that will allow them to Update the Access Level for specific users
+49. From the Administrator User Management page I would like Admin users to be able to access a subpage that will allow them to Delete specific users
+50. As a property management company I would like Admin and Manager users to have access to a Manage Rental Properties page
+51. From the Manage Rental Properties page I would like them to be able to access a subpage that will allow them to Display rental properties
+52. From the Manage Rental Properties page I would like them to be able to access a subpage that will allow them the ability to Add a rental property
+53. From the Manage Rental Properties page I would like them to be able to access a subpage that will allow them the ability to Update a rental property
+54. From the Manage Rental Properties page I would like them to be able to access a subpage that will allow them the ability to Update a rental property
+55. As a rental property management company, I would like a Renter page option to allow downloading of a renter lease agreement document
+56. As a rental property management company, I would like a Renter page option to allow downloading of a renter parking agreement document
+57. As a rental property management company, I would like a Contractor page option to allow downloading of a contractor agreement document